oliviawestmacottssw/SSW.Rules.Content/rules/have-you-got-enough-volunteers-to-help-on-the-day/rule.md

 - Friends and colleagues

-You can almost not have enough volunteers and with a bit of notice you shouldn't have any problems finding them.
+You c​an almost not have enough volunteers and with a bit of notice you shouldn't have any problems finding them.